A groundbreaking new study on medical marijuana is paying cannabis smokers to help contribute to scientific research.

 Both versions of the study generally require adult participants, 18 years or older.
 Those involved in the long-term survey must have a medical cannabis certification in the state where the user resides, while the short-term survey allows for users of medical marijuana in any state in which cannabis is legal.
 Interested candidates meeting the eligibility requirements may contact Dr. Kevin Boehnke at the University of Michigan to enroll.

 The Michigan study allows Sisley to continue blazing new trails in the cannabis research community.
 In the past, Sisley’s progressive medical studies have faced contention.
-Before moving to the University of Michigan, Sisley previously worked with the University of Arizona and John Hopkins University where both appointments ended in controversy.
+Before moving to the University of Michigan, Sisley previously worked with the University of Arizona and Johns Hopkins University where both appointments ended in controversy.

 In 2014, Sisley was abruptly let go from the University of Arizona, where she first earned her medical degree.
 This occurred a few months after the federal government granted her permission to study the effect of marijuana on post-traumatic stress disorder (PTSD).
 Although Sisley was given a rare approval by the National Institute on Drug Abuse, the university terminated her without an official explanation with no allowable appeals, the Los Angeles Times reported.

 Sisley told the Los Angeles Times in 2014 that she believed she was fired because publicity from the grant offended Republican legislators overseeing the public university.
 "This is a clear political retaliation for the advocacy and education I have been providing the public and lawmakers," Sisley told the paper.
 "I pulled all my evaluations, and this is not about my job performance."